-Council is now working with the State Government to host a longer trial with a possibility that it will be on a bay island.
+Council is now working with the State Government to host a longer trial.

-The autonomous buses have the potential to solve many of the transport challenges islanders face, with Council interested in how the technology can assist in planning for the City's future transport needs.
+The autonomous buses have the potential to solve many of the transport challenges we face, with Council interested in how the technology can assist in planning for the city's future transport needs.

-There are a range of applications for this technology in the Redlands, from connecting people from car parks to bus, train and ferry stations, transport within events, or even within shopping, health or industrial precincts.
+There are a range of applications for this technology in the Redlands, from connecting people from carparks to bus, train and ferry stations, transport within events, or even within shopping, health or industrial precincts.

-Island residents could benefit greatly from these driverless shuttles as a general mode of island transport or on the mainland operating between ferry terminals and off-site carparks to improve transport connectivity for island commuters.
+Redland Bay could benefit greatly from these driverless shuttles as a general mode of local transport or improving connectivity to local shopping villages and services.